machinelearningZH/audio-transcription/README.md

 ## Summarization
 This is only recommended if you have experience running a local language model.
 To use the summarization functionality, you must install [LLama-cpp-python](https://github.com/abetlen/llama-cpp-python) and run a local language model.
 Setting up the model requires technical expertise, as you will need to adjust the code and parameters based on your hardware and system configuration.

+### Instructions
+- Ensure that the [LLama-cpp-python](https://github.com/abetlen/llama-cpp-python) package is installed.
+Follow the official installation instructions, adjusting them based on your hardware setup.
+- Modify Model Initialization (`worker.py`, lines 215–222):
+    - Specify the language model you want to use.
+    - Adjust the initialization parameters to match your setup.
+    - To run the model entirely on the GPU, set the parameter n_gpu_layers to -1.
+    - For more details on configuration and available parameters, refer to the llama-cpp-python repository.

 ## Project Information
 This application provides advanced transcription capabilities for confidential audio and video files using the state-of-the-art Whisper v3 large model (non-quantized).
 It offers top-tier transcription quality without licensing or usage fees, even for Swiss German.